What are Cookies?

 You may refuse or accept cookies from the web site at any time by modifying settings in your Internet browser.

-Information about the steps to follow in order to enable or disable cookies can be found on your Internet browser provider’s site via your help screen.
+Information about the steps to follow to enable or disable cookies can be found on your Internet browser provider’s site via your help screen.

 We have supplied links below to some of the more popular browsers for instructions on how to view and disable cookies.